• Home |

 Specs

-The only downside to Barnes VOR-TX ammo is that it can sometimes be difficult to find.
-But when you get your hands on this ammo, you’ll quickly understand why hunters snatch it up so quickly!
+The only downsides to Barnes VOR-TX ammo are that it can sometimes be difficult to find and it’s a little pricey.
+But when you get your hands on this ammo, you’ll quickly understand why hunters are willing to pay the price and snatch it up so quickly!

-Ultimately, we love the Barnes VOR-TX for mule deer hunting thanks to its incredible shot-to-shot consistency, terminal performance, and long-range capabilities.
-There’s no doubt in our minds that any mule deer you take aim at with this ammo will soon be in your freezer!
+Ultimately, I love the Barnes VOR-TX for mule deer hunting thanks to its incredible shot-to-shot consistency, terminal performance, and long-range capabilities.
+There’s no doubt in my mind that any mule deer you take aim at with this ammo will soon be in your freezer!

 Best 6.5 Creedmoor Elk Hunting Ammo